Ecomics/Replicate/README.md

 ## Welcome to Ecomics Replication Station.

-The page is for anyone who wants to replicate the results published in Kim et al. 2016.
+The page is for anyone who wants to replicate the results published in [Kim et al. (2016)](https://www.nature.com/articles/ncomms13090)

 ### Dependencies